 If you’ve got a collection of related sponsorships – such as grassroots community sponsorships or music – it is often easier and more effective to strap them together under one, themed “umbrella”.
 This way, rather than trying to leverage dozens or even hundreds of individual investments, you leverage them as if they were one, larger investment.
 You are, in a sense, creating a leverageable brand.

 Jack Daniels does this with their live music portfolio.
-Ergon Energy does this with their community portfolio.
+A number of smart sponsors do this with their community portfolio.
 And there are many, many more examples.

 Many of my clients arrange their portfolios into two or three “umbrellas”.
 Some of those portfolios include a few larger investments, which can be leveraged individually and as part of the larger portfolio.